-You put in a fancy new atomizer, but you didn’t prime your coils
+You put in a new atomizer, but you didn’t prime your coils

 In the “old” days, ecig manufacturers said nothing about having to prime your coils.
-That’s because most coils contained either top wicks as in the Halo Triton Tank
+That’s because most coils contained either top wicks as in the old-styled Halo Triton Tank.

 Or the super-slim Express tank by Vaporfi

 Those atomizers get soaked with e-juice as you fill the tank, but today coils are getting more sophisticated and they’re made to last longer.
 The problem is they need to be primed with e-liquid before you start vaping.
 Why?
 It’s the shape of the coil.

-For example, Vaporfi’s excellent Pro 3 comes with a vertical style coil made with a dense Japanese organic cotton, (shown here with Vaporfi’s Bites E-liquid).
+For example, Vaporfi’s excellent VIO Go Vaporizer comes with a vertical style coil made with a dense Japanese organic cotton.

 If the cotton within the atomizer doesn’t fully saturate, the coil will burn.
 For vaporizers and vape pens, you drip a few drops of your e-juice onto the little coil windows.
 For Pod Vapes you let the juice sit in the pod for a few minutes before you vape.
 It’s a bit more work, but it’s really worth that extra step.